Wind stress: Wind waves

 Wind waves are waves at the water surface that are generated due to the shear action of wind stress on the water surface and the aim of gravity, that acts as a restoring force, to return the water surface to its equilibrium position.
 Wind waves in the ocean are also known as ocean surface waves.
 The wind waves interact with both the air and water flows above and below the waves.
 Therefore, the characteristics of wind waves are determined by the coupling processes between the boundary layers of both the atmosphere and ocean.
 Wind waves also play an important role themselves in the interaction processes between the ocean and the atmosphere.
 Wind waves in the ocean can travel thousands of kilometers.
-Swell consists of wind waves that are not affected by the local wind and have been generated elsewhere.
 A proper description of the physical mechanisms that cause the growth of wind waves and is in accordance with observations has yet to be completed.
 A necessary condition for wind waves to grow is a minimum wind speed of 0.05 m/s.